 Folk-park "Hutsul Land" is a new and unique environment, which combines various recreation and entertainment at "Bukovel", telling the fascinating story of life and household of the highlanders of the Ukrainian Carpathians: Hutsuly, Lemky and Boiky.
 The folk-park is located to the right of Lake of Youth's far edge.

-One of the major available exhibits is skansen (an open-air ethnographic complex), notable for its interactive approach to guests: you can enter a 200-years-old house, sit on a bench, watch the fire burn in the stove, grind wheat with millstones, craft a doormat using a real weaving machine, watch how cheese is prepared at the manufacture and even participate in the Hutsul wedding extravaganza!
+One of the major available exhibits is our skansen (open-air ethnographic complex), notable for rustic aesthetics and interactive approach to guests.
+You are free to enter a 200-year-old house, sit on a bench, watch the fire burn in the stove, grind wheat with millstones, craft a doormat using a real weaving machine, observe cheese production at the manufacture and even participate in the Hutsul wedding extravaganza!

 More improvements and events are still to come: festivals, workshops, artists’ retreats and much, much more.
 This is just the beginning!
 Don’t miss it all!

 Welcome to the domain of the marvelous Hutsul Land!